defenseunicorns/leapfrogai/README.md

 The preferred method for running LeapfrogAI is a local [Kubernetes](https://kubernetes.io/) deployment using [UDS](https://github.com/defenseunicorns/uds-core).

-Please refer to the [Quick Start](https://docs.leapfrog.ai/docs/local-deploy-guide/quick_start/) section of the LeapfrogAI documentation site for system requirements and instructions.
+Please refer to the [Quick Start](https://docs.leapfrog.ai/docs/local-deploy-guide/quick_start/) section of the LeapfrogAI documentation website for system requirements and instructions.

 ## Components